Taos Pueblo: Gender

+Health

+Taos Pueblo, New Mexico, supports community health through several programs, such as its Public Health Nursing Department, a fitness program for seniors, and educational activities for children.
+The community also runs the Red Willow Cooperative, which acts as both a farmers market and a farm that grows organic food for local people.
+The cooperative gives jobs to high school students and teaches young people about sustainable farming and food production.

 Conservation

 In 2011, the Taos Pueblo Preservation Program received a $800,000 grant from the U.S. Department of Housing and Urban Development.
 The fund aims to hire more workers, especially those who are trained in traditional construction techniques for conservation work, as well as workshop assistants who help pueblo homeowners with maintenance of traditional adobe homes.
-Supervisors teach trainees about traditional construction methods while rebuilding the majority of an 11-unit house which was in a state of near-collapse.
+Supervisors teach trainees about traditional construction methods while rebuilding the majority of an 11-unit house which was in a state of near collapse.

-The first phase of the conservation of Taos Pueblo is the construction of the training center, restoration of 120–150 houses, training of the local people in the community, creation of a detailed assessment of the structure of the compound, and establishment of a cultural center and tribal archives.
+The first phase of the conservation of Taos Pueblo is the construction of the training center, restoration of 120 to 150 houses, training of the local people in the community, creation of a detailed assessment of the structure of the compound, and establishment of a cultural center and tribal archives.
 The second phase was financed by the World Monument Fund.
-It's listed on its watchlist because of its endangered nature, both culturally and structurally.
+It is listed on its watchlist because of its endangered nature, both culturally and structurally.
 By the end of the conservation efforts, twenty-one adobe houses are expected to be restored.
 The previous fund has also covered the cost of a laser scanning of the structures.

 The main characteristics of the conservation of Taos Pueblo aim to encourage a community-based approach.
 They include the training of local people to manage their own property, as well as the establishment of partnerships with government and non-government entities.
 The project resolves to preserve the traditional way of life in the community and sustain cultural traditions.

-In August of 2020, the United States Department of Housing and Urban Development announced a grant of $899,754 awarded to the Taos Pueblo Housing Authority to rehabilitate five housing units to help reduce the risk of transmitting COVID-19.
+In August 2020, the United States Department of Housing and Urban Development announced a grant of $899,754 awarded to the Taos Pueblo Housing Authority to rehabilitate five housing units to help reduce the risk of transmitting COVID-19.
 The grant will also be used to provide rental, food, and utility assistance.

+Visual Arts and Pottery

+Taos Pueblo is well known for its talented craftspeople and traditional art forms, such as silver and turquoise jewelry, heishi bead necklaces, and pottery.
+Heishi beads are usually made from carved seashells or soft stones.
+The pueblo’s pottery is unique because it uses micaceous clay, which contains mica that gives the pots a shiny orange color when fired.
+These sturdy, simple ceramics are valued for both their beauty and practicality, as they can be used for cooking over open flames or in ovens.